X v. Principal Secretary, Health and Family Welfare Department, Government of NCT of Delhi

 X v.
 Principal Secretary, Health and Family Welfare Department, Govt. of NCT of Delhi & Anr., Civil Appeal 5802/2022, also known as X v.
 Principal Secretary, is a landmark decision of the Supreme Court of India that affirmed the right of all women, regardless of marital status, to obtain a safe and legal abortion up to 24 weeks of pregnancy.

 The judgment, delivered by a three-judge bench of the Court on 29 September 2022, established that the distinction between married and unmarried women under the Medical Termination of Pregnancy Act, 1971 (MTP Act) and its rules was artificial, discriminatory, and a violation of Article 14 of the Constitution.

 The judgement is noted for significantly expanding the scope of abortion rights in India.

 Background

 MTP Act (1971) and Amendment in 2021

-Abortion has been legan in India under various circumstances with the introduction of the Medical Termination of Pregnancy (MTP) Act, 1971.
-The act was subsequently amended in 2021, with the MTP Amendment Act 2021 to introduce reforms such as increased gestational limits, grounds, and procedures to access abortion care.
+Abortion has been legal in India under various circumstances with the introduction of the Medical Termination of Pregnancy (MTP) Act, 1971.
+The act was subsequently amended in 2021, with the MTP Amendment Act 2021, to introduce reforms such as increased gestational limits, grounds, and procedures to access abortion care.